Configure-Time Actions

 Enable using the standard library and/or select which standard library to use.
 You would only turn this off for bare-metal builds (e.g., bootstraps).
 Valid values are:

 • NONE - Don’t use the stdlib at all.
-Defines __nostdlib__.
+Defines __nostdlib__ macro for all source files.

 • CXX - Use libc++, if the compiler supports it.

-• STDCXX - Use libstdc++, if the compiler supports itn.
+• STDCXX - Use libstdc++, if the compiler supports it.

 Default: